Home > Analyses > Real Estate > Host Hotels & Resorts, Inc.

 | Crown Castle Inc. | 38.6B |

-Host Hotels & Resorts, Inc. ranks 24th among its 31 competitors, with a market cap about 10.02% that of the leader, Welltower Inc. The company is positioned below both the average market cap of the top 10 competitors (70.2B) and the sector median (24.6B).
-It maintains a 5.64% market cap distance to its nearest competitor above, indicating a moderate gap in scale.
+Host Hotels & Resorts, Inc. ranks 24th among 31 competitors.
+Its market cap is 10.56% of the leader, Welltower Inc. The company sits below both the average market cap of the top 10 (70.2B) and the sector median (24.6B).
+Host Hotels’ market cap is just 0.22% below the next competitor above it, indicating a tight cluster in its immediate competitive range.

 Comparisons with competitors